 In a large pan (if you have a wok use that!) at medium heat add sesame oil, followed by the garlic, ginger, lime/lemon, and cayenne pepper.
 Pay attention!
 Right when it starts browning add the soy sauce.
 Followed by your veggies.

 Cook for about 5 minutes, when the greens start to wilt.
 They will reduce significantly.
 When the carrots start to soften.
-Cook for about 5 minutes more and cover the pan.
+Continue cooking for about 5 minutes more and cover the pan.

 In a separate bowl, loosen up the udon noodles in hot water, once they’re loose add to the pan with veggies.

 When the veggies are soft and the noodles and tasty (try your food for christ sake!!) transfer all of this to the bowl.
 Not tasty enough?
-Think what would taste better: do you like more salt?
+Think about what would taste better: do you like more salt?
 Add more soy sauce.
 Need more acidity?
-Add more lime.
+More lime.
 Like more spice?
 Bust out the sriracha!
 Always remember: you are cooking for your taste buds.